 - Features they have and you don’t

 - USP or Unique Selling Proposition

 Here’s a link to an excellent template from a Boston-based company covering what should you include in a competitor analysis across five areas.

 Here’s a link to a template I have created to analyse your competitors’ marketing activities.
-Everybody I’ve given it to finds it hugely helpful and inspires their own marketing activities.
-I use it myself all the time when working with new clients.
+My customers and mentees have found this hugely helpful.
+It tends to inspires their own marketing activities.
+I, of course, use it myself all the time when working with new clients.